-So, you’ve come to read the next chapter in the latest book you love, only to find that your Kindle won’t turn on, it looks dead!
+You’ve come to read the next chapter in a book only to find that your Kindle won’t turn on and it looks dead.

 Don’t worry, this can happen from time to time.

 Here I’ll discuss the three primary reasons behind this common problem and provide some actionable solutions that have been proven to resurrect your kindle.

 A frozen display is normally the main culprit when it comes to Kindle Paperwhite won't turn on or a frozen screen issues.

 You can fix this yourself by following the steps below:

 Occasionally (although very rare) the devices operating system can hang.
 When you Press and hold the power button for longer than 40 seconds, this forces the device to fully reboot.